dblqr/arch/README.md

             sum:trace.http.requests{service:app,env:prod}.rollup(sum)
 ```

-By using the Datadog provider we can monitor the application to only be deployed if that release is fulfilling the contract set by latency as well as making sure that error rates are within manageable limits before promoting.
+For example, by using a Datadog provider to gather metrics, we can monitor the rollout of the application by checking the latency of the application or other actionable metrics as well like error rates, before moving to the next gate.

-Rollouts can also be expanded to smoke testing for usage in lower environments vs using post sync hooks.
+Rollouts can also be expanded to smoke testing for usage in lower environments vs using ArgoCD post sync hooks.

 ```yaml
 apiVersion: argoproj.io/v1alpha1